Should You Quit Smoking or Vaping for Your Recovery?

 Absolutely, yes.
 Without a doubt, yes.
-You have worked so hard and come so far in your recovery, detoxing off all addictive substances.
+You have worked so hard and come so far in your recovery to get off all addictive substances.
 Why would nicotine be any different?

 Once upon a time, the accepted belief was that to try to quit smoking – or to try to do anything difficult in terms of making or breaking habits – while working to get and stay sober would undermine attempts at recovery.
 The thought was that it would just be “too hard,” causing people to give up on all of it unnecessarily.